 The courts have struggled to balance these competing concerns in a way that recognizes the legitimacy of both sides' interests.
 Cases involving the violation of privacy rights through unreasonable searches are often extremely factual and tend to be decided on a case-by-case basis.

-The answer to this question depends on what type of work is involved.
-Public employees have a greater protection of privacy provided by the United States Constitution.
-While public employees have the protection of the Constitution, at least nine states (Alaska, California, Florida, Hawaii, Illinois, Louisiana, Montana, South Carolina, and Washington) have provided those same rights regarding privacy to private employees.
-In many states there are no laws that explicitly say what employers are and are not allowed to do when performing a workplace search.
+The answer to this question also depends on what type of work is involved.
+Public (government) employees have a greater protection of privacy protections under provided by the United States Constitution.
+While public employees have the protection of the Constitution, at At least nine states (Alaska, California, Florida, Hawaii, Illinois, Louisiana, Montana, South Carolina, and Washington) have provided those same rights regarding privacy to private employees as well.
+However, in many states there are no laws that explicitly say what employers are and are not allowed to do when performing a workplace search.

 The Fourth Amendment of the United States Constitution, which guarantees that "the right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures, shall not be violated," has been extended by the U.S. Supreme Court to protect public employees against searches and seizures of themselves and/or their property.
 In order for you to be protected by the Constitution, you must demonstrate that the search the employer conducted was an invasion of your own reasonable expectation of privacy.